jagi/meteor-astronomy/README.md

 ##### Events propagation

-Meteor Astronomy events work almost like the regular JavaScript events and you can also stop their propagation.
+Astronomy events work almost like the regular JavaScript events and you can also stop their propagation.
 Every event handler receives an instance of the `EventData` object as its first arguments.
 The event data object has the `stopPropagation` method that stops execution of any further events of given type on the object util the next event occurrence.

 ```js
 Post = Astro.Class({